hopsoft/universalid/README.md

 - **Versioning Serialized Objects**: Enable versioning of serialized objects in URLs, allowing users to access different states or versions of data
 - **Data Export/Import**: Simplify the export and import process of complex objects between different environments or systems by using URI-encoded data

-This short list highlights the flexibility and convenience of encoding complex Ruby objects into a compact, URL-safe format, making the Universal ID library a powerful tool for various uses in web development, API design, data management, and more. **The possibilities are endless and only limited by your imagination!**
+This is just a fraction of what's possible with Universal ID.
+It's an invaluable tool for a range of development needs.
+API design, data management, user experience, and more. **Endless possibilities!**

 <!-- Tocer[start]: Auto-generated, don't remove. -->